Třemešná: Geography

-Třemešná is situated in the Osoblažsko microregion in the Zlatohorská Highlands.
-The built-up area lies in the valley of the Mušlov stream.
+Třemešná is located about 25 km north of Bruntál and 63 km northwest of Ostrava.
+It lies in the Osoblažsko microregion in the Zlatohorská Highlands.
+The highest point is at 678 m above sea level.
+The built-up area lies in the valley of the Mušlov Stream.

 History

 The first written mention of Třemešná is from 1256.
 It was one of the settlements that were founded in the area around 1251 at the initiative of the bishop Bruno von Schauenburg.
+In 1428, during the Hussite Wars, Třemešná was completely destroyed.
+The village was resettled by ethnic Germans in 1535.

+Demographics

 Transport

-Třemešná lies on the Krnov–Głuchołazy–Jeseník railway line, and also is the starting point of the narrow-gauge Třemešná ve Slezsku – Osoblaha Railway.
+Třemešná is located on the Krnov–Głuchołazy–Jeseník railway line.
+It is also the starting point of the narrow-gauge Třemešná ve Slezsku–Osoblaha railway.

 Sights

-The landmark of the municipality is the parish Church of Saint Sebastian.
-It was built in 1730–1733 and the church tower was added in 1780.
+The main landmark of the municipality is the Church of Saint Sebastian.
+It was built in 1730–1733.
+The tower was added in 1780.

 The narrow-gauge railway serves not only for transport but also as a tourist attraction.
 Steam trains run on weekends during the tourist season.